-It is the second most visited attraction in France after Disneyland Paris but as far as monuments go, it is the most visited-paid monument in the world.
+It is the second most visited attraction in France after Disneyland Paris, but as far as monuments go, it is the most visited-paid monument in the world.
 In 2015, almost 7 million people ascended this French treasure.
-Some by elevator others climbed the 1664 steps by foot from bottom to top. (source)
+Some by elevator, others climbed the 1664 steps by foot from bottom to top. (source)

 3. The Louvre and art

 The Louvre has a long and sorted history.
-The Louvre which we know today is not only one of the largest museums in the world, housing over 460,000 pieces of art and artifacts, it’s also one of the most visited galleries on the planet. in 2014 alone it received over 9.3 million visitors.
+The Louvre, which we know today, is not only one of the largest museums in the world, housing over 460,000 pieces of art and artifacts; it’s also one of the most visited galleries on the planet.
+In 2014 alone, it received over 9.3 million visitors.

-Some of the more notable treasures housed at the Louvre include La Jaconde known in English as The Mona Lisa.
+Some of the more notable treasures housed at the Louvre include La Jaconde, known in English as The Mona Lisa.
 Winged Victory of Samothrace, Vénus de Milo, Eugène Delacroix’s Liberty Leading the People, Great Sphinx of Tanis, Aphrodite of Milos and the list goes on.

-4. Palace Versailles The kings palace
+4. Palace Versailles: The king’s palace

 Every year, over 3 million people travel to Versailles to see how former French royalty lived.
 Everywhere you look is an amazing delight.
-It’s embellished by generations of lavish gardes, landscape, architecture, sculptures, decorations, art and more!
+It’s embellished by generations of lavish gardens, landscapes, architecture, sculptures, decorations, art and more!
 Some of the more popular things to see at the palace include the State Apartments, the incredible Hall of Mirrors, the Versailles Gardens and The Trianons.